 This lovely salt pond on Martha’s Vineyard is accessed via a small inlet on Vineyard Sound (MLW depth 5.5 feet) just south of West Chop.
 Boaters in shallow-draft vessels can pull up onto the sand flat just inside the inlet and let the kids frolic in the warm water.
 Or you can anchor in the southern part of the pond, with permission from the harbormaster.
 Leave your dinghy at the dock at the foot of Lake Street then stroll the mile or so into Vineyard Haven.
 Moorings on Lake Tashmoo are also available through the Tashmoo Boatyard, (508) 693-9311.

 Downtown Chatham isn’t directly on the water, but that shouldn’t stop you from visiting by boat.
 Set a course for Chatham Roads then head north towards Stage Harbor.
 At the truncated lighthouse, you have 2 options: continue into Stage Harbor and grab a mooring or slip at Stage Harbor Marine, Oyster River Boat Yard or Chatham Yacht Basin, or bang a right and follow the winding channel east to Outermost Harbors, where you can rent a slip before strolling the mile or so into town.
 The marinas in Stage Harbor can arrange lift to Main Street, but it’s more fun to take a dinghy up either the Oyster River or Mitchell River.
 Both feature public landings close to Main Street.
-Enjoy dinner, a beverage and live music at the famous Squire Tavern or Red Nun, or spend a romantic night at the Cranberry Inn on Main Street.
+Enjoy dinner, a beverage and live music at the famous Squire Tavern or Red Nun, or spend a romantic night at the Chatham Inn on Main Street.
 No matter how you get there, Chatham is a special place.

 11: Oak Bluffs